Shibamata Taishakuten - a photographer's guide

-Shibamata Taishakuten wall carvings
+Shibamata Taishakuten in Photos

 One of my favorite temples in Tokyo is Shibamata Taishakuten.
 While it isn’t enormous, it has a beautiful garden and fantastic carvings!
 I don’t think you can find a place like it anywhere else in the city.
 It is another great place for photography.